 Is It Possible to Make a Claim Against My Dentist?

 Whether your dentist is a private or NHS provider, you can make a compensation claim against him/her if they have caused you harm after offering negligent treatment.
-To get your free initial consultation get in touch with us so that we can determine whether you have a case as well as the amount of compensation that you may be entitled to.
+To get your free initial consultation get in touch with us so that we can determine whether you have a case as well as the amount of compensation that you may be entitled to, there is no reason for you to suffer in silence because of your dentists failings.
 It is advisable to start your claims as early as possible because there are time limits for making your negligence claims.

-What Are the Time Limits When It Comes to Making Dental Negligence Claims?
+What Are the Time Limits When It Comes to Making Dental Negligence Claims (or Dental Malpractice)?

 How Long Do Negligence Claims Typically Take?